Leslie Shaw, Ph.D.

 Current rotation projects include: 1)Structure/function analysis of IRS-1 and IRS-2.
 Biochemical and CryoEM approaches will be used to solve the structure of the IRS proteins.
 This structural information will be used to investigate the differential functions of IRS-1 and IRS-2 in cancer; 2) IRS2 regulation of cancer stem cell (CSC) function.
 The mechanism by which IRS2 regulates breast CSC self-renewal and the importance for metastasis will be investigated; 3) Analysis of IRS-dependent signaling.
 Mass Spectometry and molecular biology approaches will be used to investigate how IRS-1 and IRS-2 regulate unique signaling pathways.

-Graduate student rotations and positions are available in the lab.
+Graduate student and postdoctoral fellow positions are available in the lab.